-Dad replied, “If that’s the worst thing we do here, we will be considered upstanding citizens.”
+Dad replied, “If that’s the worst thing we do here, we will be fine.”

 Dad said he would make the bed and gave the kids the job of making up their mattresses in the living room.
 They would sleep there for a couple of nights.

 Sophie put her mattress next to the window and said, “I want to hear the cars at night and see the big clock in the courthouse tower.”

 Parker grunted and put his mattress next to the fireplace to listen for any critters that might be in the chimney.